mdekrey/DeKreyDotNet/gatsby-frontend/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app). cra-universal was also added for SSR.
+This project was made with GatsbyJS.

 To build the docker image: